jimniels/blog/src/client/posts/2019-04-01-moving-from-ejs-to-jsx.md

 ---
-title: Moving from EJS to JSX
 tags: engineering
 ---

+# Moving from EJS to JSX

 As alluded to in [a previous post](https://blog.jim-nielsen.com/2019/improving-server-side-rendering-react/), I recently switched my templating system from EJS to JSX.
 Why?
 Allow me to quote myself: